poshtkohi/pads/README.md

 ## 2. A Distribution Package for Microsoft Visual Studio on Windows Family of Operating Systems

-We will shortly release a ZIP package that the readers can open it via Visual Studio for rapid Windows-based development.
+We will shortly release a ZIP package that the readers can open via Visual Studio for rapid Windows-based development.
 Additionally, all Visual Studio's project files are included with the book's source codes that one can make use of them for importing into the latest version of their Visual Studio installation (of course, Crypto++ library must be manually installed in advance).

 ## 3. Questions and Support